inbo/territoria/README.md

 ## Example

 We start by simulating some observations.
-We need the for every observation their `x` and `y` coordinates in a projected coordinate system. `survey` is an integer id for every survey.
+We need for every observation their `x` and `y` coordinates in a projected coordinate system. `survey` is an integer id for every survey.
 A survey is a unique combination of an area and date. `status` is an integer indication the